freddan88/srcds-monitor-web/readme.txt

 ------------------

-You can upload more pictures of maps in 'img/maps' Simple SRCDS Monitor only supports .jpg-files and will display a picture that is having the same name as the current map playing on SRCDS
-If a picture cant be found the default picture from 'img/maps/srcds.jpg' will be used...
+You can upload more pictures of maps in 'img/maps' Simple SRCDS Monitor only supports .jpg-files and will display a picture of the same name as the current map If a picture can´t be found the default picture from 'img/maps/srcds.jpg' will be used...

-This monitoring page has only tested on SRCDS servers that are playing Counter Strike Source
+This monitoring page has only been tested on SRCDS servers that are playing Counter Strike Source

 ----------
 END README